["plan"]

 Two Rosemary Gimlet Christmas gin cocktails

-To take it into a more wintery space, we like to switch out the simple syrup for rosemary-infused syrup and add a sprig of rosemary as garnish.
+To take it into a more wintery space, we like to switch out the conventional simple syrup for rosemary-infused syrup and add a sprig of rosemary as garnish.
 It’s a small substitution but makes for a fun flavor shift.

 7. Sloe Gin Fizz